stochasticHydroTools/IBMethod/README.md

 1. contains codes for computing IB kernels and routines for computing weights used in force spreading and velocity interpolation.

-2. deltaCK.m deltaCKplot.m are Matlab codes demonstrating the new Gaussian-like 6pt IB kernel
+2. "deltaCK.m", "deltaCKplot.m" are Matlab codes that plot the new C3 6pt IB kernel,

-3. Matlab codes for IB kernels are stnd3pt.m, stnd4pt.m, bspline4pt.m, flex6pt.m.
-First derivatives of the 4pt B-spline and the new
+   "delta_5_smooth.m", "plot_delta_5_smooth" are Matlab codes that plot the new C3 5pt kernel.

-6pt kernels are also available in bspline4pt_d.m and flex6pt_d.m.
+3. Matlab codes for IB kernels are "stnd3pt.m", "stnd4pt.m", "bspline4pt.m", "bspline6pt", "flex5pt.m", "flex6pt.m".
+First derivatives of the IB kernels  are also available in "bspline4pt_d.m", "bspline6pt.m", "flex5pt.m" and "flex6pt_d.m".
 The C version of these kernels are available in Kernels.c.

 4. phiweights.m computes weights of spreading/interpolation in 1D.
 To get weights in 2D/3D, one needs to compute a tensor product.
 The C version is available in KernelGrid2D.c and KernelGrid3D.c.
 No tensor product is required as the C codes already take care of it.

-5. to obtain MEX executables of KernelGrid2D.c and KernelGrid3D.c to speed up computing IB weights, execute in Matlab: mex KernelGrid2D.c Kernels.c
+5. to obtain MEX executables of KernelGrid2D.c and KernelGrid3D.c to speed up computing IB weights, execute in Matlab: mex KernelGrid2D.c Kernels.c OR mex KernelGrid3D.c Kernels.c

 Directory DemoStandardIB
 ------------------------------------